Fosco Maraini

-Fosco Maraini (/it/; 15 November 1912 – 8 June 2004) was an Italian photographer, anthropologist, ethnologist, writer, mountaineer and academic.
+Fosco Maraini (15 November 1912 – 8 June 2004) was an Italian photographer, anthropologist, ethnologist, writer, mountaineer and academic.

 Biography

-He was born in Florence from the Italian sculptor Antonio Maraini (1886–1963) and Cornelia Edith "Yoï" Crosse also known as Yoï Crosse-Pawlowska (1877–1944), a model and writer of English and Polish descent who was born in Tállya, Hungary.
+Fosco was born in Florence to the Italian sculptor Antonio Maraini (1886–1963) and Cornelia Edith "Yoï" Crosse, known as Yoï Crosse-Pawlowska (1877–1944), a model and writer of English and Polish descent who was born in Tállya, Hungary.
 As a photographer, Fosco Maraini is perhaps best known for his work in Tibet and Japan.
 The visual record Maraini captured in images of Tibet and on the Ainu people of Hokkaidō has gained significance as historical documentation of two disappearing cultures.
 His work was recognized with a 2002 award from the Photographic Society of Japan, citing his fine-art photos—and especially his impressions of Hokkaido's Ainu.
-The society also acknowledged his efforts to strengthen ties between Japan and Italy over 60 years.
-Maraini also photographed extensively in the Karakoram and Hindu Kush mountain ranges of Central Asia, in Southeast Asia and in the southern regions of his native Italy.
+The society acknowledged his efforts to strengthen ties between Japan and Italy over 60 years.
+Maraini photographed extensively in the Karakoram and Hindu Kush mountain ranges of Central Asia, in Southeast Asia and in the south of his native Italy.

 Members of the Italian Gasherbrum IV expedition 1958, Maraini is standing, second from right.

 As an anthropologist and ethnographer, he is known for his published observations and accounts of his travels with Tibetologist Giuseppe Tucci during two expeditions to Tibet, first in 1937 and again in 1948.

 As a mountaineer, he is perhaps best known for the 1959 ascent of Saraghrar and for his published accounts of this and other Himalayan climbs.
 As a climber in the Himalayas, he was moved to describe it as "the greatest museum of shape and form on earth."